 Who is multipoint for?

 Anyone will benefit from the convenience afforded by multipoint technology.
 If your company provides you with a work phone, you can connect your compatible headset to both your personal and professional devices.
-One issue that may present itself to users who take calls on multiple devices is when you’re already on a call and speaking via your multipoint-connected headset, and another call comes in on your secondary phone.
-If you reflexively answer the second call, the first one will automatically end.
+It’s a great way to remain aware of everything that could be happening and increase productivity.

 Related: Why do conference calls sound bad?